-To get a big envelope from University of Virginia Law School, you are probably going to need an undergraduate GPA in the 3.7+ range and an LSAT score in the high 160 range.
+To get a big envelope from the University of Virginia Law School, you will probably need an undergraduate GPA in the 3.7+ range and an LSAT score in the high 160 range.

-Check out the numbers for the class of 2016.
-Numbers from recent enrolling classes give you a fairly clear idea what kind of numbers a school is looking for:
+Check out the numbers for the class of 2023.
+Numbers from recent enrolling classes give you a fairly clear idea of what kind of numbers a school is looking for:

 - 25th percentile: 164

 - 75th percentile: 172

 University of Virginia School of Law Class of 2023 GPA:

 The table above provides a detailed breakdown of LSAT and GPA admissions statistics from LSAC.
 According to the most recent data, UVA had an overall acceptance rate of 14.05 for the class for 2023.
 As the table above shows, that acceptance rate jumps up to 38% for applicants with an LSAT score of 170+ and a GPA above 3.75.

 - 48% of all offers went to students with a 170+ LSAT score